galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/oop.md

 1. Encapsulation: putting pieces of code into black boxes (building blocks) to hide some code in them so that we can use the whole box to achieve your goals

-2. Abstraction: having the building blocks getting more and more complicated stepping on the building blocks below them
+2. Abstraction: having the building blocks getting more and more complicated stepping on the building blocks below them.
+What is more: after a building block is constructed, most of the details of it can be ignored and a simpler description of it can be used for interaction

 3. Inheritance: having subclasses that inherit the features of the parent classes (there are materials on inheritance below so it will become clear).
 Public methods can be created to open a defined way to access the logic inside an object.